digirati-co-uk/digital-preservation-docs/rfcs/003-preservation-api.md

 However, there are concepts that are common to both, where the Preservation API is basically passing information from or to the Storage API.
 An example of this is browsing the repository via the API, which passes through (in simplified form) the Storage API concepts of Containers and Binaries.

+> ❓The services for METS offered by the Preservation API are not detailed in this document; in this first version we will focus on Preservation of DigitalObjects.
+Similarly, interaction with EMu, splitting of Deposits and other specifically born digital flows are not covered - yet.

 > ❓In the Storage API, there are different classes for modelling "folders" and "files" in the repository (`Container` and `Binary`) and for files and folders in transfer, for importing and exporting (`ContainerDirectory` and `BinaryFile`).
 I think the Preservation API can do away with this distinction for simplicity, but name _its_ concepts `Container` and `Binary` (and `DigitalObject` for Fedora's Archival Group).
 This means we have different classes with the same name in both APIs

 > ❓the Preservation API does not need to expose all the OCFL details.
 Should the Preservation API expose the `origin` property?
 Or is the DLCS-syncing code also a direct consumer of the Storage API?
 If we hide `origin` then the only S3 paths in responses are for import and export operations which is cleaner.